Sirpak/dmc9-IT202-103/README.md

-# IT202 - Section 103
+# IT202 - Section 103 - NJIT
 Name: David
-I'm a student currently studying Information Systems/Computer Science, passionate about coding and preparing for a career in software development.
+This repo is for NJIT 202, currently studying Information Systems/Computer Science, passionate about coding and preparing for a career in software development.
 Some of the technologies I know or have done projects in are: